Fine Needle Aspiration Biopsy Service Of Superficial Palpable Masses by Pathologists (Not Radiographically Directed)

 You or your doctor's office may call 713-441-1447 to make an appointment for the procedure or use central scheduling at 713-441-6550.
 Office hours are 8:00 am to 5:00 pm Monday through Friday.
 Scheduling times are from 10:00 am to 2:30 pm, Monday through Friday.

-Our clinic is located on the 17th floor of the Methodist Outpatient Center, 6445 Main Street, Houston, Texas, across the street from The Methodist Hospital.
+Our clinic is located on the 17th floor of Houston Methodist Outpatient Center, 6445 Main Street, Houston, Texas, across the street from Houston Methodist Hospital.
 Patient registration is on the 2nd floor of the Outpatient Center.

 No preparation is necessary for the biopsy.
 You may eat your normal meals and take any of your normal medications.